 While Eureka’s 36 Gen2 may come in at a price point higher than similar products such as iMovR’s ZipLift+ and Flexispot’s Classic series, it does offer top-tier build quality that is not found on many standing desk converters.
 Its silent gas strut lift mechanism, deep work surface, stability, unlimited height stops, and variety of finish options are impressive features.
-Coming in at 10 to 20 lbs heavier than other units in its category know that you're paying for a lot of what makes a tank a tank—plenty of steel.
-This baby is really built to last, and if that's important to you then springing the extra $100 or so for this unit should be a simple decision.
+Coming in at 10 to 20 lbs heavier than other units in its category know that you’re paying for a lot of what makes a tank a tank—plenty of steel.
+This baby is really built to last, although the three year warranty is a bit disappointing.

 For more top-notch standing desk converters, check out our comprehensive Standing Desk Converter Comparison Review.